ruvnet/pygentic/README.md

 Concurrency in Pygentic ensures that multiple tasks can be handled simultaneously without compromising performance.
 This is particularly important for applications requiring real-time responses or handling numerous requests at once.
 Pygentic's design leverages modern asynchronous programming techniques to manage these tasks efficiently, providing a smooth and responsive experience.

+### Plugin Connector System

+Pygentic's plugin connector system allows you to easily extend the core functionality by adding custom connectors without modifying the main codebase.
+This system uses a flexible configuration approach with TOML files, enabling you to define new connectors in separate Python files and dynamically load them into the application.
+This ensures seamless integration and easy updates while maintaining stability and performance.

 ### Serverless

 Pygentic supports serverless architectures, enabling you to deploy your AI applications without the need to manage infrastructure.
 This approach reduces operational complexity and costs, as the serverless platform handles scaling, monitoring, and resource allocation automatically.
 You can focus on developing and refining your AI capabilities, while the serverless environment ensures robust and scalable